KhayyamAkhtar/Bubble-Shooter/README.md

 # Bubble-Shooter
-Bubble Shooting game written in C with BGI on Visual Studio.
+Bubble Shooting game written in C with BGI on Visual Studio, created in BGI 2010.